cyberbotics/webots-doc/guide/object-buildings.md

 - `roofShape`: Defines the geometry of the roof.
 Supported geometry are `flat roof`, `pyramidal roof`, `gabled roof` and `hipped roof`.

-- `snowOnRoof`: Defines if the texture with or without snow should be used.
+- `snowOnRoof`: Defines whether the texture with or without snow should be used.

 - `roofHeight`: Defines the height of the roof.

-- `enableBoundingObject`: Defines if the building should have a bounding object or not.
+- `enableBoundingObject`: Defines whether the building should have a bounding object or not.

 - `bottom`: Defines whether the bottom face of the building should be displayed.